DiamondLightSource/httomolibgpu/docs/source/reference/methods_list/correction/median_filter.rst

 **Description**

-Median filter is a part of the module :doc:`../../api/httomolibgpu.misc.corr` for data correction.
 Median filter is a non-linear noise removing technique with edge-preserving properties, see more on it `here <https://en.wikipedia.org/wiki/Median_filter>`_.
 Mathematically, one can express the median filter as:

 .. math::